nimiq/nimiq.github.io/tutorials/nano-client-4-extended-tx.md

     ...
 ```

-And after this line, the code about relaying the transaction and giving feedback will stay the same.
+Continuing from this line, the code about relaying the transaction and giving feedback will stay the same.

-This completes your first small Nimiq wallet with all the basic features of storing the keys, sending and receiving transactions.
+This completes your first small Nimiq wallet with all the basic features of
+storing the keys, sending and receiving transactions.

 Try it out!